 Among the most imperiled and least protected areas on Earth, grasslands are a priority for the Conservancy.
 Only a fraction of the once vast sea of grass that covered 95 percent of South Dakota remains, the majority having been plowed.

-Since November 2007, The Nature Conservancy has purchased 6,188 acres along the western edge of Conata Basin including the Double Bar Seven and Badlands ranches.
+Since November 2007, The Nature Conservancy has purchased thousands of acres along the western edge of Conata Basin.

-The acquisitions include federal grazing allotments totaling 25,188 acres.
+The acquisitions included federal grazing allotments.
 The allotments are significant because they are home to relatively large numbers of black-footed ferrets, one of the rarest mammals in North America.